pammagalhaes/prophet-forecast-api-mlops/README.md

 - **Training until:** `2015-06-01`
 - **Validation after:** that date

--
-Validation was performed using **TimeSeriesSplit**, MAE and RMSE metrics — executed offline, during the modeling stage.
+Validation was performed using **TimeSeriesSplit**, MAE and RMSE metrics, executed offline, during the modeling stage.

 ---